Learn the Art of Furoshiki!

 What you will experience

 In this workshop, you will learn about the different types of fabrics, textures, designs and sizes to use for different items.
 You will also learn basic Furoshiki techniques and have a hands on experience in using fabrics to create unique gift wrapping!
-Pick up tips on other usages of such fabrics, including creating your own customized prints through screen printing techniques!
+You will also receive professional advice on other usages of such fabrics, including tips on how to create your own customized prints through screen printing!

 At the end of the workshop, you will get to bring home a piece of vintage fabric collected from the 1950s along with a Peranakan tile magnet!